miafranc/teztyt/README.md

 below).
 Since LaTeX is involved, math formulae and other LaTeX code can be used in the problem description (question and answers), but care should be taken in correctly escaping the characters (e.g. `$x \\in \\{1,2,3\\}$`).

+Given an _evaluation scheme_, one can also automatically grade the filled-out and then saved PDF forms.

 ## Command-line interface